One of the most common questions among Shopify dropshipping beginners is whether to choose a free or a paid Shopify theme.

-That’s why I couldn’t care less when I see a theme claiming let’s say a 3-4% growth or a 116% growth because when you convert that into a dollar amount, it barely makes a difference.
+That’s why I couldn’t care less when I see a theme claiming, let’s say, a 3-4% growth or a 116% growth because after converting that into a dollar amount, it barely makes a difference.

-However, if your monthly revenue is around a million dollars, then it may start to make some sense in considering this extra revenue generation.
+However, if your monthly revenue is around a million dollars, it may start to make sense to consider this extra revenue generation.

-If you’ve got some past experience with web design or at least graphic or if you do have a creative mind, then you can easily work around a free Shopify theme to give your store a unique look and branding.
+If you’ve got some experience with web design or at least graphics design, or if you have a creative mind, you can quickly work around a free Shopify theme to give your store a unique look and branding.

-But for most of us non-creative dropshippers, going with one of the finite numbers of Shopify themes would only make our store getting lost in the crowd of 1,000,000 Shopify stores.
+But for most of us non-creative dropshippers, going with one of the finite numbers of Shopify themes would only make our store get lost in the crowd of 1,000,000 Shopify stores.

-I’m sure that a huge number of those sellers are using a free theme on their online stores.
+I’m sure many of those sellers use a free theme on their online stores.

 That’s the exact reason why I see during my product research:

-People are commenting under Facebook ads how that seller’s product was bad or never arrived (making other people not buy from that store)… and then the seller explaining that the said person never bought from their store.
+People are commenting under Facebook ads about how that seller’s product was terrible or never arrived (making other people not buy from that store)… and then the seller explains that the said person never bought from their store.

 Besides overcoming such confusion and misunderstandings, the other benefit of branding your store using a premium theme is higher profit margins.

-If you look like a premium brand, then you can charge a premium on your products.
-The best part is that the customers will on their own justify the prices in their minds.
+You can charge a premium for your products if you look like a premium brand.
+The best part is that the customers will justify the prices in their minds on their own.

-The funniest part is that some of these companies still feel the need to cut off the advertising costs and rather market their products off your back by literally bathing your product with their logo either from top to bottom or through the huge size of the logo on let’s say as a Belt buckle.
+The funniest part is that some of these companies still feel the need to cut off their advertising costs.
+Instead, they market their products off your back – by literally bathing your product with their logo either from top to bottom… or through the colossal size of the logo on, let’s say, a Belt buckle.

 So, you see how looking like a premium brand could benefit you.